The author is a guitarist and bassist with over 35 years of experience as a musician.

 Musician's Friend Checks Out the SR505 5-String

-Fender Standard Precision and Jazz Bass
+Fender Player Precision and Jazz Bass

 I’ve lumped the Precision and Jazz together here, hopefully for the sake of simplicity.
-Aside from their birth place, they share a few similarities, such as: Alder bodies with a polyester finish, modern C-shape maple necks with 20-fret rosewood fingerboards, vintage-style bridges and open-gear tuners.
+Aside from their birthplace, they share a few similarities, such as Alder bodies with a polyester finish, modern C-shape maple necks with 20-fret rosewood fingerboards, vintage-style bridges, and open-gear tuners.

 I've written extensively on the difference between the Jazz and Precision Bass.
 Aside from the obvious body shape differences, in a nutshell here’s what separates these two instruments:

-- Jazz Bass: Two single-coil pickups controlled via a pair of volume knobs and a single tone control.
+- Jazz Bass: Two single-coil pickups controlled via a pair of volume knobs and single tone control.

 - Precision Bass: Single split-coil pickup controlled with a single volume and single tone control.
 Also available with a one-piece maple neck and fingerboard.

 Practically, the Jazz Bass is a bit more versatile and you can dial in a wider range of tones.
-It’s a great choice for rock, blues, country and obviously jazz.
+It’s a great choice for rock, blues, country, and obviously jazz.
 The P-bass is a little more aggressive and punchy.
 It’s also a great bass for almost any style of music, though between the two instruments this one may be better for hard rock and metal.

 Both basses have passive pickups and EQ systems, which are not quite as powerful and versatile as that found on the Ibanez above.
 However, many bassists prefer passive pickups for their more natural sound.

 So, which should you choose?
 Between the two, personally, I prefer the Jazz Bass.
 I've owned several of the older Standard MIM versions.
 They're affordable, they sound great and they have never let me down.